mishakessler/unix-environment/README.md

 > ⚠️ While installing, do not use the `sudo` command, unless specifically told to do so. `sudo`, meaning "Super User DO", will often install software in different file/folder locations on your hard drive.
 This can cause issues in the future.

-With that out of the way, ready to get started?
+Ready to get started?
 Let's open your terminal!

 <br>